 He has followed patients with these for over ten years, through pregnancies, weight gain and losses, and simply the effects of time.
 This invaluable experience gives him substantial insights into how to get the most out of these implants to meet the desires of his patients.

 Each of the three manufacturers who have these implants in the United States had to carry out a trial of these implants for the FDA.
 Dr. Teitelbaum is the only surgeon in all of California to have used all three types of these implants.
-His experience in sizing and selecting these implants lead him to develop a device that helps a surgeon select the ideal size and shape of a cohesive implant, for which he was awarded a U.S. patent.
+His experience in sizing and selecting these implants led him to develop a device that helps a surgeon select the ideal size and shape of a cohesive implant, for which he was awarded a U.S. patent.

 Much of Dr. Teitelbaum's life over the past decade has been devoted to these implants.
 His opinions on these have been sought after by implant manufacturers and surgeons.
 But most important of all is the gorgeous results he can achieve for his patients with these implants.
-In the photo galleries on these pages, you will see photographs that demonstrate Dr. Teitelbaum's tremendous ability to shape gorgeous breasts in a wide variety of body types with his Los Angeles gummy bear implants surgery.
+In the photo gallery on these pages, you will see photographs that demonstrate Dr. Teitelbaum's tremendous ability to shape gorgeous breasts in a wide variety of body types with his Los Angeles gummy bear implants surgery.

 While cohesive implants are excellent and have certain advantages, a great breast augmentation is about the surgeon and not the implant.
 No breast implant guarantees a great shape, freedom from rippling, avoidance of hardening, or any other problem that can occur.
 Gorgeous breasts are created through outstanding surgery.

-While understanding that the inherent advantages of these implants may help you achieve a better result, do not allow just the enthusiasm around them alone to sway you.
+While understanding that the inherent advantages of these implants may help you achieve a better result, do not allow just the enthusiasm around them alone sway you.
 Satisfied patients with cohesive gel implants have learned the advantages and disadvantages of these implants and decided that they are right for them.

 Women looking for beautiful breasts should always insist upon breast implants that are the best fit for their breast envelope, and this holds particularly true for gummy bear breast implants.
 The advantages of implants such as the Natrelle Style 410 and the Mentor CPG are numerous.
 At your consultation, Dr. Teitelbaum can give you his opinion as to their suitability for you.